 These are but a few examples of the types of costly mistakes that can happen when you take a DIY approach to a review of your freight.
 Most of the freight reviews we conduct ion the behalf of our customers, (after an initial examination of the requirements), are conducted by us for free and the customer is under no obligation to implement our findings.
 In some cases, a prior fee for service was already in place because the customer was using our other analytical services such as our Freight Auditing solutions.

-But in all cases, using our services has provided a compelling Return On Investment (ROI), and is more cost effective, with a better tailored distribution solution, and with predictive modelling, providing higher level of accuracy on outcomes than an internally managed freight review.
+But in all cases, using our services has provided a compelling Return On Investment (ROI), and is more cost effective, with a better tailored distribution solution, and with predictive modelling, providing higher level of accuracy on outcomes than an internally managed freight tender.